Mundelein High School: Academics

 During the 1992-93 school year, Mundelein High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education.

 Athletics

 The Mundelein Mustangs compete in the North Suburban Conference.
-The boys' gymnatics team won state championships in 1989, 1990, 1993, 1998, 1999, and 2000.
+The boys' gymnastics team won state championships in 1989, 1990, 1993, 1998, 1999, and 2000.

+According to the Chicago Tribune, the school has "one of Lake County’s most successful high school baseball programs", being the runner-up in the 2016 and 2022 for the IHSA Class 4A baseball tournament.
+The program had to postpone several games in 2023 due to allegations of hazing and violations from several students of the school's athletic code of conduct.

+Demographics

+According to the 2023–2024 Mundelein High School fact sheet, 47.6% of students for that year were Hispanic, 39.4% were White, 6.0% were Two or More races, 4.8% were Asian, and 2.1% were Black.

 Performing arts

 MHS fields two competitive show choirs: the varsity/open division "Sound" and the JV/prep division “Reverb”.
 The program formerly hosted an annual competition.

 Mundelein also has a competitive dance team, which hosts an annual invitational.